SiegeEngineers/aoc-reference-data/README.md

 ### Player Notability

-Only notable players may be added.
+Only notable players for games of the Age of Empires franchise may be added.
 Notability is defined as meeting at least one of the following criteria:

 1. Has a page on the [Age of Empires Liquipedia](https://liquipedia.net/ageofempires/Main_Page).
 1. Was ever a top 200 player listed on [Aoe Tournament Elo](https://aoe-elo.com/).
-1. Was ever a top 250 player on the [primary 1v1 Age of Empires II competitive ladder](https://aoe2.net/#aoe2de-leaderboard-rm-1v1) for at least three months.
+1. Was ever a top 250 player on the [primary competitive 1v1 ladder](https://www.ageofempires.com/stats/) for at least three months.
-1. Is a [Twitch Partner](https://www.twitch.tv/p/partners/) and primarily streams Age of Empires II.
+1. Is a [Twitch Partner](https://www.twitch.tv/p/partners/) and primarily streams a game of the Age of Empires franchise.

 Other players may be added based on the maintainer's discretion for the benefit of the community at large.